You received an email from your SEPM stating the SEPM certificate is expiring or has expired.

 Resolution

-If the certificate has already expired, the following steps can be taken to correct the issue with either a self-signed, or custom (CA) certificate.
+If the certificate has already expired, the following steps can be taken to correct the issue.

-2. Go to SQL Server Network Configuration -> Right-click and choose Properties on "Protocols for <databasename>" (The default database name is SQLEXPRESSSYMC)
+2. Go to SQL Server Network Configuration -> Right-click and choose Properties on "Protocols for <instance>" (The default instance for SQL Express is SQLEXPRESSSYMC)

 3. Set Force Encryption to No and click OK